Short-Term Financing True Cost Comparison

 Business owner comparing short-term loan total cost versus MCA factor rate

-Monthly payment is the single most misleading number in short-term business financing.
-A $75,000 MCA at a 1.35 factor with a 15% daily holdback might show a lower daily debit than a 24% APR term loan, but it costs $26,250 more in total repayment.
+Monthly payment is the most misleading number in short-term financing.
+A $75,000 MCA at a 1.35 factor with 15% daily holdback might show lower daily debits.
+But it costs $26,250 more in total repayment.

-The correct framework compares total cost of capital: the sum of all fees, interest, and origination charges minus the principal.
-A 6-month term loan at 1.5% per month carries an 18% nominal rate, but with daily payment collection and an origination fee of 2%, the effective APR can reach 36% to 40%.
+The correct framework compares total cost of capital.
+This includes all fees, interest, and origination charges minus principal.
+A 6-month term loan at 1.5% per month carries an 18% nominal rate.
+With daily collection and 2% origination fee, effective APR can reach 36-40%.

-Daily vs. monthly payment frequency compounds the APR difference significantly.
-Two loans with identical 24% stated rates will have materially different effective APRs if one collects monthly and one collects daily, because daily collection accelerates your amortization and increases the effective cost of money.
+Daily vs. monthly payment frequency compounds the APR difference.
+Two loans with identical 24% rates will have different effective APRs.
+Daily collection accelerates amortization and increases the effective cost of money.

 Use-case matching is the most practical way to apply the cost framework.
 The four most common short-term financing use cases each have a clear winner on total cost.